 Apple expands services business to markets in Africa and beyond

-INTERNATIONAL - Apple on Tuesday said it would expand its App Store, Apple Music and other services to dozens of new markets in Africa, the Middle East and beyond in the biggest geographical expansion of its services in almost a decade.
+Apple Inc on Tuesday said it would expand its App Store, Apple Music and other services to dozens of new markets in Africa, the Middle East and beyond in the biggest geographical expansion of its services in almost a decade.

 Apple said it would expand the App Store to 20 countries, eight of them in Africa, and will offer its streaming Apple Music service in 52 additional countries and regions.
 The expansion is the largest since Apple grew what was then called the iTunes Store to India, Russia and more than 50 other countries in 2012.

-Apple’s biggest services revenue generator is the App Store, where it keeps a cut of between 15 percent and 30 percent of sales.
+Apple's biggest services revenue generator is the App Store, where it keeps a cut of between 15% and 30% of sales.
 In Africa, the store will expand to Cameroon, Ivory Coast, Democratic Republic of Congo, Gabon, Libya, Morocco, Rwanda and Zambia.
 It will also become available in the Maldives and Myanmar in the Asia-Pacific region, Afghanistan and Iraq in the Middle East, and several nations in the Balkans and Oceania, for a total of 175 countries.

 The company is also expanding its Apple Music service, bringing the total to 167 markets.
 Apple's top streaming rival, Spotify Technology SA, operates in 79 countries.